-- (a) CFU: Colony-forming unit
+(a) CFU: Colony-forming unit

-- (b) Obligate or facultative pathogenic germs (c) The currently valid version of the standard applies. (d) See QS definition "Ready-to-eat frozen fruit/vegetables" - ☐ Sampling plan, corrective actions report
+(b) Obligate or facultative pathogenic germs (c) The currently valid version of the standard applies. (d) See QS definition "Ready-to-eat frozen fruit/vegetables"

+Sampling plan, corrective actions report

-If a prepared product is processed by further internal processes or processes taking place at the customer and if it is ensured that the final product is microbiological harmless based on the performed processing steps (like boiling, frosting or canning), the analyses according to the control plan (table 1) as well as the quarterly examinations during the production months lapse.
+If a prepared/processed product is processed by further internal processes or processes taking place at the customer and if it is ensured that the final product is microbiological harmless through heating or canning processes, the analyses according to the control plan (table 1/table 2) as well as the quarterly examinations during the production months lapse.
 However, it must be ensured that the requirements regarding the microbiological parameters described in the customer's supplier specifications are met.
-The compliance must be checked on a random basis by microbiological analyses.
+Compliance must be checked on a random basis by microbiological analyses.